OpertusMundi/discovery-service/README.md

 ## Requirements
 The entire project is containerised, therefore the only requirement is `Docker`

+## API Documentation

+You can browse the full [OpenAPI documentation](https://opertusmundi.github.io/discovery-service/).

 ## How to run/use
 The discovery service is available for both development and production.

 ### Environment variables